In 2016, I married the man of my dreams.

 No big deal; more than 250,000 couples, of all persuasions, do the tying-the-knot business every year in the UK (despite the current trend for – as my Mum would have disapprovingly put it – ‘living in sin’.

 But the union with my dearly beloved was a little different.
 We couldn’t have been much more mature.
-Iain is 83; I am 78.
+WHen we married, Iain was 83; I was 78.
 And we met online – the Saga Dating website.

 Online dating first steps